ConstantineLinardakis/ConstantineLinardakis/README.md

 [![Website](https://img.shields.io/website?label=ConstantineLinardakis.com&style=for-the-badge&url=https%3A%2F%2FMyWebsite)](https://constantinelinardakis.github.io/TwinPlayz/)

 - 🔭 I’m currently working on school, developing, and making videos for my youtube channel atm.
-- 🌱 I’m currently learning java in my programming class, and learning some new editing tips.
+- 🌱 I’m currently learning java in my programming class, and learning LUA, HTML, and CSS.
 - 👯 I’m looking forward to these next few years, and see where it goes.
 - 🤔 I’m also looking for help on more HTML work, so let me know if you can help out.
 - 💬 Ask me about anything, and im here to help out or talk to.